synadia-io/jwt-auth-builder.go/README.md

 The AuthProvider is an interface for loading and storing configurations.

-The `NscAuth` provider, is a provided implementation that uses an [nsc](github.com/nats-io/nsc) data directory to load/store entities.
+The `NscAuth` provider, is a provided implementation that uses a [nsc](github.com/nats-io/nsc) data directory to load/store entities.
 Note that the `NscAuth` provider is not thread-safe, so it should only be used from a single thread and pointed to directories that the library manages.